qwiklabs-04/horizon-sdv/docs/workloads/android/environment/dev_instance_test.md

 This is the maximum time that the instance may be running before it is automatically terminated and deleted.
 This is important to avoid leaving expensive instances in running state.

+### `NUM_HOST_INSTANCES`

+Number of host instances to create for test instances.
+This is effectively the number of devices that will be created associated with the development instance testbench in MTK Connect.

 ## SYSTEM VARIABLES <a name="system-variables"></a>

 There are a number of system environment variables that are unique to each platform but required by Jenkins build, test and environment pipelines.